[Japanese Documentation]Japanese MetRec Documentation

 Hard- and software requirements

-To run MetRec you need a fast PC with a special frame grabber card.
+To run MetRec you need a PC with a special frame grabber card.

 MetRec neither works with TV cards or any frame grabber from a different vendor, nor is it able to read AVI or other video files.

 The program expects a PAL or NTSC video signal at the frame grabber input.
-For good recognition performance, a PC with a 166 MHz or faster Pentium processor (recommended: >500 MHz) is required.
+The PC should have a CPU with 700 MHz (DOS/Win98) resp.
+1 GHz (Win XP/7) or more.
 The program will run on slower machines, too.
 However, this will result in a reduced frame inspection rate causing seriously degraded recognition performance.

 How does an observation with MetRec look like?